-One of the major reasons this doctrine has amassed a lot of supporters is that it supposedly ensures certainty and predictability in the law, since precedents from previous cases guide the decision-making process.
-This way, people usually know what to expect when two cases have similar facts.
+One of the major reasons why stare decisis has amassed a lot of support is that it supposedly ensures certainty and predictability in the law, since precedents set by prior decisions in previous cases guide the decision-making process.
+This way, people usually know what to expect when two cases deal with similar facts.

 Uniformity in Law

 This doctrine also promotes uniformity in law across jurisdictions.
 As stated earlier, precedents set by the US Supreme Court are adhered to by lower courts across the country, and the same rulings are expected regardless of location.